MicroFocus/alm-octane-document-report-downloader/README.md

 ## Limitations

-The tool requires that the Report Document Template name is unique inside ALM Octane.
+* The tool requires that the Report Document Template name is unique inside ALM Octane
+* Widgets are supported in document reports starting with ALM Octane version 16.0.400
+* Octane might timeout for reports containing more than 4 widgets (ALM Octane Limitation)